micropython/micropython/docs/design_guide.rst

 modules to add extra functionality.
 By distinguishing API boundaries at modules you increase the likelihood that incorrect expectations are found on import and not randomly during runtime.

+When adding a new module for additional functionality related to a CPython module do NOT simply prefix it with u.
+This is not a large enough differentiation from CPython.
+This is the MicroPython convention and they use u* modules interchangeably with the CPython name.
+This is confusing.
+Instead, think up a new name that is related to the extra functionality you are adding.

+For example, storage mounting and unmounting related functions were moved from ``uos`` into a new `storage` module.
+Terminal related functions were moved into `multiterminal`.
+These names better match their functionality and do not conflict with CPython names.
+Make sure to check that you don't conflict with CPython libraries too.
+That way we can port the API to CPython in the future.

 Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^